 Ask all of your contacts for the names of people who might provide you with additional insight into your chosen career area, or more directly, names of those to whom you might send your resume.
 Take advantage of the techniques used in networking.

 Other sources of contacts:

-Virtually all career fields have their own professional associations, from gravy and sauce makers to the Venetian blind launderers.
+Professional associations can be found for just about any field of study.
 Most associations have local or regional groups, which may meet quarterly or even monthly.
 Often, non-members can attend a meeting or two before joining.
 The meetings feature speakers and offer a tremendous opportunity to make contact with people who are in a position to be of fairly direct help.
 Sometimes the associations will have job postings in the association newsletter or on the Internet.
 Often recruitment occurs at the national meetings.
 Many organizations offer student membership fees at greatly reduced prices.
 Join.
 Get involved!
 Volunteer for committee work!
 This can be job search activity at its most productive.

 The Career Center staff can help you find the associations and match your career interests.
 Professional association resources on the Internet include:

 The Internal ApproachThis strategy requires that you take a volunteer position, internship, cooperative education placement or a lower level position in an organization of interest to you.
 You use the position to establish personal contacts with as many people as possible and to gain valuable experience.
 Many cooperative education positions with the federal government can be used to enter otherwise closed systems.

 The Internet has a number of resources to help entry-level and experienced job hunters

 locate job listings, post resumes online, obtain general job search and career development